material-components/material-components-ios/components/Buttons/README.md

 disabled-dark background color properties.
 Flat buttons have a transparent background.

 ### Disabled state
-When disabled, material buttons take on a specific semi-transparent appearance which depends on whether the button is on a light background or a dark background.
+When disabled, Material buttons take on a specific semi-transparent appearance which depends on whether the button is on a light background or a dark background.

 ### Title and title color